raphCode/master-thesis-muzero/discussion.typ

 However, the findings suggest that the symmetric latent loss might provide detrimental training signals to the !rnet #rep.

-On the other hand, no latent collapse is observed without the stop-gradient operation, as would be evident from very poor playing performance.
+On the other hand, the performance is not significantly worse than !Mz, indicating that no latent collapse occurs without the stop-gradient operation, as would be evident from very poor playing performance.
 This is consistent with my theory that the other training losses achieve sufficient decorrelation of the latent space to prevent a collapse, as outlined in
 @sec-mod_symm_latent_loss.